 The aim of an Independent Study (I.S.) course is to develop and pursue expertise in a student's area of specialization for which there is no formal or scheduled classes available.
 This can involve statistics, research methods, as well as other subject content.
-Each credit of Independent Study is equivalent to 3 hours a week of work.
-An Independent Study of 3 SCH is therefore equivalent to 9 hours of work a week.
+Each SCH of Independent Study is equivalent to 3 hours per week of work.
+An Independent Study of 3 SCH is therefore equivalent to 9 hours of work per week.
 Using the Independent Study Request Form, students must make a formal request to the instructor for approved Independent Study coursework and course enrollment.
 (See Appendix A for the Independent Study Request Form and the Guidelines.)
 The grading for an Independent Study is S/U or a letter grade.

-The aim of a Research Internship Study is to prepare students to be scholars in an academic or research environment.
+The aim of a Research Internship is to prepare students to be scholars in an academic or research environment.
 The grading for this study is a letter grade.

-The aim of a Teaching Internship Study is to prepare students to teach on a college or university level.
+The aim of a Teaching Internship is to prepare students to teach at the college or university level.
 The grading for this study is a letter grade.

-Students must complete a Request for Course Enrollment Form for a research internship study and a teaching internship study (see Appendix A).
-The instructor overseeing the study must sign for their approval.
-The approved form should be submitted to the Ph.D.
-Admissions Office prior to enrollment for the course.
+Students must complete a Request for Course Enrollment Form for the Research Internship and a Teaching Internship (see Appendix A).
+The instructor overseeing the internship must sign for approval.
+The approved form should then be submitted to the Ph.D.
+Program office prior to enrollment for the course.
 Students registered for the course without filing the required paperwork and the signed approval from the course instructor will be administratively dropped from the class.